 Phase II: Collections

-Phase III: Migration of any additional photos you may have uploaded to Plants Map.
+Phase IV: Migration of any additional photos you may have uploaded to Plants Map.

 Phase V: Dashboard access